This delicate fresh tarragon sauce has a distinct flavor is 5-ingredient easy and brightens up pasta and veggies in no time

 - *If your pasta water is ready, pour in the pasta as the rest will go quickly.

-- In a small cup, mix together the cornstarch and ¼ cup of vegetable broth.
+- In a small cup, mix together the arrowroot, and ¼ cup of vegetable broth.
 Add this to the sauce and whisk to ensure that there are no lumps.

-- Arrange the pasta on 4 plates and add the asparagus.
+- To serve, arrange the pasta on 4 plates and add the asparagus.
 Pour the sauce directly over.

 - Serve with lemon wedges if desired.